Pilot's Handbook of Aeronautical Knowledge

 The pilot can use the cruise airspeed for descent or select a different airspeed, consulting the aircraft's flight manual.
 This should be factored to True Airspeed (TAS) and averaged for the descent.
 This average airspeed should be entered on all legs from TOD to the destination.

 To find the x-value Leg Time, use the inputs groundspeed and distance.
 Enter the values for each leg in the first box of the "ETE" (estimated time en route) column.
-Leave the second box in this column for each leg blank, , "ATE." or actual time en route.
+Leave the second box in this column for each leg blank.
+This is "ATE" — actual time en route.
 Each leg's actual time can be entered during the flight.

 When a "time off" value is known (or established for training purposes), this can be entered in the "Time Off" box and the "ETA" (estimated time of arrival) can be entered for each leg, while the "ATA" (actual time of arrival" can be entered during the flight.